ones-own/ones-own-website/README.md

-# One's Own website
+# Kindly website

-The website and design system of One's Own.
+The website and design system of Kindly.

 ## Getting started